TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/45 - Romans/Romans 2/Romans 2.24.md

 ---

-For the name of God is blasphemed among the Gentiles because of you, even as it is written.
+For "the name of God is blasphemed among the Gentiles because of you," just as it is written.